 For five years, Chuck served as a White House appointee at the U.S. Department of Agriculture, most recently serving as lead speechwriter for Agriculture Secretary Tom Vilsack.
 In this capacity, Chuck communicated a diverse range of policy issues, including production agriculture, conservation, renewable energy, rural economic development, food safety and international trade.
 He was also responsible for managing executive communications, policy announcements and response messaging across USDA.

 Chuck also has extensive campaign experience.
 In 2008, he served as the state new media director and voter data manager with Obama for America in Nebraska, helping to win the first Democratic electoral vote in the state since 1964.
 He has worked since 2003 on numerous Congressional and municipal campaigns, and spent time covering Midwest politics for the Huffington Post and other news organizations.

 Chuck earned a B.A. from the University of Nebraska and is a native of Lincoln, NE.

-Jenna is currently a senior at Michigan State University, working towards a bachelor’s degree in Communications with a minor in Public Relations.
+Aaron Stephens is currently a junior at Michigan State University, working towards a bachelor’s degree in Political Science with a concentration in pre-law studies.